Campus Improvement Plan

 Evaluation Data Sources: Campus calendar and newsletters

-Strategy 1: Our counselor will develop lessons and opportunities during community time linked to our district's core characteristics monthly.
+Strategy 1: Our counselor will develop lessons and opportunities that will support good citizenship linked to our district's core characteristics.
 SOE will offer opportunities that allow scholars to show their academic preparedness, such as our Campus and District Spelling Bee.

 Strategy's Expected Result/Impact: Our scholars are T-2-4 ready and ready to be productive and successful learners in middle school.